 Sri Krishna Jayanti is the celebration of the birth of lord Krishna, the eighth avatar of Lord Vishnu on earth.
 His birth is symbolic of the victory of good over the evil.
 On this day, all devotees of Krishna offer prayers and various kinds of rituals are held in different parts of the country which are inspired by the life of baby Krishna.

-Krishna Janma Ashtami 2017 is on August 14 Monday
+Krishna Janma Ashtami 2017 was on August 14 Monday

 Sri Krishna Jayanthi Photos